yandex-cloud/docs/en/audit-trails/concepts/index.md

+---
+title: "{{ at-full-name }}.
+Service overview"
+description: "{{ at-full-name }} lets you collect audit logs about {{ yandex-cloud }} resource events and upload them for further analysis and export."
+---

 # {{ at-full-name }} overview

 {{ at-full-name }} lets you collect audit logs of {{ yandex-cloud }} resources and upload them to a {{ objstorage-name }}{% if product == "yandex-cloud" %} bucket or {{ cloud-logging-name }}{% endif %} log group: